What is it? Why is it needed and what does it do for you?

 What a shame if you only had just a stretch… 😧🦿

 SO WHAT IS PRE-DESIGN ANALYSIS?

 In fact, it is a document that solves most of the technical and financial problems.
 It covers project feasibility and sets quality criteria and defines achievable goals.

 From our personal and professional experience, lack of a clear pre-design analysis gets you no further but into dangerous paths.
 Remember that leg your doctor nearly cut off?
 Imagine it's your wallet...

-No matter what kind of project you have in mind: a house construction\reconstruction, landscape design or an interior project, having a clear preliminary analysis in your hands will save your time and budget.
+No matter what kind of project you have in mind: a house construction or an alteration of any kind, landscape design or an interior project, having a clear preliminary analysis in your hands will save your time and budget.

 Checked.
 Rechecked.
 Guaranteed. 👌